 Your diploma will not be in the cover you receive at graduation.
-Diplomas will be mailed approximately six weeks after the ceremony to you if you have applied and paid the fee for graduation by the deadline and satisfied all degree requirements.
+Diplomas will be mailed approximately eight weeks after the ceremony to you if you have applied and paid the fee for graduation by the deadline and satisfied all degree requirements.

 Final responsibility for meeting graduation requirements rests with you, the student.
 Request a graduation check from your academic advisor for verification of degree(s).
 There will not be time to compute final grades prior to the commencement ceremony.
 If you fail to meet graduation requirements, you must reapply for graduation for the next term and pay another $30 graduation application fee.
 Graduation applications are not carried forward automatically.

 If your diploma is damaged, a replacement can be produced for $15.
 To request a replacement diploma, please contact Denise Wilson at 727-302-6884.
 The original diploma must be returned, regardless of condition.

 NOTE: Honors designation on your diploma will be based on your final cumulative GPA.

 - If you are a student with a disability who requires accommodations, our staff can provide accessible seating, interpreters for the deaf or hard-of-hearing and other accommodations as needed.
 Please call Peg Connell at 727-341-3398 to make arrangements at least seven days prior to the graduation ceremony.

 - You should receive a name card in the mail the week of graduation; please bring it with you.
 It is used to call your name as you walk forward to receive your diploma cover.
 If you do not receive a name card in the mail, this does not mean you are not graduating or that you cannot participate in the ceremony.
 Extra name cards will be available at the ceremony.
 If there is an error in your name, phone number, or address, please call Denise Wilson at 727-302-6884.
 Your diploma will be mailed to the address you entered on your graduation application.